 Currently, only six states in the United States have such a law protecting pets: California, Georgia, Hawaii, Michigan, New York, and Virginia.
 Florida representatives Rep. Vern Buchanan (Republican) and Rep. Alcee Hasting (Democratic) sponsored the new bill that received hardly any objection from the rest of the representatives.

 The bill also covers a ban on foreign or interstate trading and shipping of dogs and cats for the purpose of consuming these animals for food.
 If found guilty, the penalty carries a $5,000 fine.

-But the bill exempts Native American tribes from this rule, should it become a law.
+However, the bill exempts Native American tribes from this rule should it become a law.
 Authors of the bill recognize that some tribes perform the slaughter as part of a religious tradition.

-According to Buchanan's statement, dogs and cats fill the home of millions of people with love and companionship.
+According to Buchanan's statement, dogs and cats fill the homes of millions of people with love and companionship.
 Thus, they don't deserve to be killed and sold as food.
-Hastings also said, on the other hand, that he's proud of this bill and of the representatives who supported it.
+Hastings also said, on the other hand, that he was proud of this bill and of the representatives who supported it.
 He hopes that the move from the U.S. will also impact dog and cat meat trades in other countries.

 Dog and Cat Meat Trade Outside the U.S.

-In some of these countries, dogs meat festivals are observed and celebrated every year.
-Some celebrities in Hollywood have even come out to publicly oppose these festivals and begged officials to stop the dog meat trade, to no avail.
-Among these celebrities are Ellen DeGeneres, Simon Cowell, Ricky Gervais, Helen Hunt, and Pierce Brosnan, and others.
+In some of these countries, dog meat festivals are observed and celebrated every year.
+Some celebrities in Hollywood have even come out to oppose these festivals publicly and begged officials to stop the dog meat trade, to no avail.
+Among these celebrities are Ellen DeGeneres, Simon Cowell, Ricky Gervais, Helen Hunt, Pierce Brosnan, and others.

 It's misleading to call Yulin a Dog Meat Festival.
 It should be called a Dog Torture Festival.
 Because that's what it is. #StopYuLin2015